mas-cli/mas/README.md

 310633997
 ```

-If an app has been indexed in the metadata store, given its ADAM ID, you can find the path to the app by running:
+If an app has been indexed in the MDS, you can find the path to the app by running:

 ```shell
 mdfind 'kMDItemAppStoreAdamID == <adam-id>'
 ```

-If any of your Mac App Store apps are not indexed, you can enable/rebuild the metadata store for all file system volumes
+If any of your Mac App Store apps are not indexed, you can enable/rebuild the MDS for all file system volumes by
-by running:
+running:

 ```shell
 sudo mdutil -Eai on